5 Options for Filling the Blank Space Above your Sofa

 Let's break down the options and gather inspiration from some beautiful examples by some amazing designers.

-The Gallery Wall
+Gallery Wall

-Color Palette The first thing to consider is your color palette for your overall space.
+The first thing to consider is your color palette for your overall space.
 Do you already have a palette in mind?
 If not, then start with this blog post.
 Having a tight and consistent color palette for your space will eliminate a lot of stress and give you the start to a road map for your endless decorating selections.

 Emily Henderson, aka color play genius, is hands down one of my favorite designers, and I'll reference her work a lot to teach by example.
 In her design below, she repeats various shades of pink, blue, and yellow in all of the artwork, as well as the sofa and pillows beneath.
-You also see hints of green, but the color pops are predominately pink, blue and yellow.
+You also see hints of green, but the color pops are predominately pink, blue, and yellow.
 You'll notice that she uses only white and natural wood frames, which makes this gallery feel cohesive but not too flat.
 (More on this later!)

 image above: Emily Henderson